Onego Bio_Bioalbumen whisk

 Fermentation

-Solar Foods and Ajinomoto Unite to Create Next-Gen Air Protein Foods
+Solar Foods and Ajinomoto Unite to Create Next-Gen Air-Based Protein Foods

 Last week, Finland’s Solar Foods debuted its microbial protein Solein, made out of thin air, at a tasting event in Singapore.
 After this historic moment in food history, Solar Foods has announced a strategic alliance with Japanese food and biotechnology corporation Ajinomoto to develop products using the revolutionary Solein and introduce them to global markets.
-The partnership — Solar Foods’ first collaboration with a major global food brand — will make Solein a reality.
+The partnership—Solar Foods’ first collaboration with a major global food brand—will make Solein a reality.
 In the coming years, a new range of sustainable products will launch for the first time in Singapore.
-In Q4 2024, the companies will conduct a market feasibility study in Singapore for product development.
+In Q4 2024, the companies will conduct a market feasibility study for product development in Singapore.
 Solar Foods is now ready to commercialize Solein.
-It received regulatory approval from the Singapore Food Agency (SFA) last October, …
+It received regulatory approval from the Singapore Food Agency (SFA) last October, and the company will …

 more